Stewartd2018/Reflection/README.md

 # Reflection 4
 ## 2/23/2018
-I was only here partially this week.
-This week was more a week of review for me.
-We discussed things that were talked about in computer fundamentals one such as binary and how t$
+This week we learned about how to code and learned more basic commands.
+We learned how to make folders inside of folders, and put files into that.
+We also started to learn how to put things on GitHub and post it on the website from putty.
 ---

 # Reflection 3